-Since we are just starting out (and you are part of our maiden voyage), we don’t meet the thresholds to require a lot of fancy language about privacy.
+Since we are a fairly small company, we don’t meet the thresholds to require a lot of fancy language about privacy (some new state privacy laws do not apply to us).
 But we do want to tell you what information we collect from you, why we collect it, how we use it, under what circumstances we may share it, how we protect it, and how you can modify the use of your information.

 What Information We Collect